JAlcocerT/JAlcocerT/content/blog/dev-dbs.md

 ### Database Management & GUI Tools

-These tools provide a graphical user interface (GUI) to interact with and manage your databases, offering a more user-friendly alternative to the command line.
+These tools provide a graphical user interface **(GUI) to interact with and manage your databases**, offering a more user-friendly alternative to the command line.

 {{< cards cols="1" >}}